opnfv/doctor/requirements/05-implementation.rst

    Fault management scenario

 :num:`Figure #figure8` shows a more detailed message flow (Steps 4 to 6) between
-the 4 building blocks introduced in Section 5.1.
+the 4 building blocks introduced in :ref:`impl_fb`.

 4. The Monitor observed a fault in the NFVI and reports the raw fault to the Inspector.